 everything you need to watch, see and do this week

-Everything You Need to Watch, See and Do This Week returns, weather permitting, in a week’s time.
+Everything You Need to Watch, See and Do This Week returns, we’d imagine, in one week’s time.